ORNL/CabanaPD/README.md

 ### Viewing Results

-Below are some basic guidlines for how to perform the inital steps in order to view and analyze the results.
+Below are some basic guidelines for how to perform the initial steps in order to view and analyze the results.
 A more indepth tutorial for Paraview can be found [here](https://docs.paraview.org/en/latest/Tutorials/SelfDirectedTutorial/index.html).

 1. Select `Apply` in the lower lefthand window.
-This will load your simulation data and parameters.
+This will load your simulation data.

-2. In the upper - middle pannel `Surface` will be selected by defeault as the geometry representation.
-Depending on your simulation, you might not be able to see the results until this is changed with `Point Gaussian`.
+2. In the upper-middle panel `Surface` will be selected by default as the geometry representation.
+Change this to `Point Gaussian`.

-3. Output parameter values can be selected by changing the pannel set to default as `weighted volume`.
+3. Different output fields can be selected by changing the panel to the left.

 ## References